The Story of Mankind (film): Production

-The film was former publicist Irwin Allen's first attempt at directing live actors after his documentaries The Sea Around Us and The Animal World.
+The film was former publicist Irwin Allen's first attempt at directing live actors after his award-winning documentaries The Sea Around Us and The Animal World.
 In May 1955, Allen announced he would write, produce and direct a film based on the book, and Warner Bros. agreed to distribute the film.
 Jack Warner announced that 42 nations would be represented.
 Allen said securing the rights was "very complicated."

 In March 1956, Allen said the film had been in preproduction for a year and that filming would start in June.
 The original intention was for only two actors to appear in the film, a man and a woman representing mankind through the ages.
 The film would take over two years to shoot in 18 countries, and Warner Bros. invited several prominent theologians, historians and philosophers to an advisory board for the production.
 This plan was soon jettisoned.
 Allen finished a script with Charles Bennett by August 1956.